Quantinuum/hugr/specification/hugr.md

 identical signatures (this represents multiple declaration sites for the same external symbol).
-Any name shared between a `FuncDefn` and another `Public` `FuncDefn` or `FuncDecl`, or between two `FuncDecl`s with different signatures, is a validation error.
+Any name shared between a `FuncDefn` and another `Public` `FuncDefn` or `FuncDecl`, or between two `FuncDecl`s with different signatures, is invalid.

 There may also be other [scoped definitions](#scoped-definitions).